hash()

 The built-in hash()

-function returns the hash value of an object as a fixed sized integer.
-The object can be of various types, including numbers, strings, tuples, or custom objects that have implemented the __hash__()
+function returns a fixed-size integer hash value for an object, such as numbers, strings, tuples, or custom objects implementing the __hash__()

 Syntax